greenbender/greenbender.github.io/_posts/2019-03-30-post-cybearsctf-2019-writeup-blockdude.md

 address with a static value.
 They also always land in the game windows (well done to the designers of the CTF challenge, thats very neat!)

-Modifying the return address of `main_loop` should a simple matter of picking up blocks 9 and 10 and dropping them somewhere else.
+Modifying the return address of `main_loop` should a be simple matter of picking up blocks 9 and 10 and dropping them somewhere else.
 May as well give this a go.

 So I spin up the game again and when box 9 spawns I move the character to a random location and drop the block.
 Then finish the game (the main loop returns